nagodip7-sys/oviora-builder/README.md

 oviora run
 ```

-If APK is missing or stale, Oviora may rebuild first.
+If APK is missing or stale (workspace/config modified more recently than the built APK), Oviora rebuilds first automatically.

 ### `oviora br`